mhopeng/CommuteClock/README.md

 # CommuteClock
 NOTE: This project has been updated for the new 511.org APIs (July 2016).
+However, the traffic APIs are not yet functional.
+So, at this time, the code here will return dummy values.

 A software + hardware project for predicting car commute times in the San Francisco Bay area.